vikashoo7/Question/linux.md

     * How to allow or deny a specific host based on the service?
         We can mention the service in the "/etc/hosts.deny" file

+    * How to store the dmesg log automatically.
+    	we can use the below command
+		#dmesg --follow > mydmesg.log
+	In rhel/centOS 7, the dmesg logs stores in the "/var/log/dmesg" file

     What is the difference in OS migration and OS patching?
-    How to store the dmesg log automatically.
     After patching, the kernel is going with kernel panic error?
     What is the SNMP?
 What is the default 2 port for SNMP?